wetlands conservation

 Dr. Von D. Mizell - Eula Johnson State Park

 This beautiful state beach is part of Port Everglades environmental legacy.
-The Port donated approximately 25.6 acres to the state in 1977, and has since created 23 acres of wetlands, planted with 160,000 red mangroves and 7300 linear feet of shoreline protected by rip-rap comprised of native limerock.
-In addition, the Port planted 6,500 native plants to beautify the landscape.
+The port donated approximately 25.6 acres to the state in 1977, and has since created 23 acres of wetlands, planted with 160,000 red mangroves and 7300 linear feet of shoreline protected by rip-rap comprised of native limerock.
+In addition, the port planted 6,500 native plants to beautify the landscape.
 Read more